 Colonial is used to describe a two-story house, though the exact style of the home is often up for interpretation.

 The farm house style is often two stories, with the gable end of the roof creating a triangle over the front door.
 The house usually forms an L shape, with a porch tucked in the open angle and tend to have shared spaces in the front, with a large kitchen and the stairs to the bedroom in the back of the house.

 Spanish or Southwestern:

 Ranch-style homes are characterized as being single-story homes with low-pitched roofs and (most commonly) an L-shaped structure.
 They commonly have simple, open floor plans, with only the living space separated from the bedroom area.
 Traditional ranches are wider than they are deep, with long front facades and bedrooms typically grouped on one side of the house.
-Newer ranches tend to sprawl out in more interesting shapes than the typical rectangle and may have unique roof lines, courtyards and more.
+Newer ranches tend to sprawl out in more interesting shapes than the typical rectangle or L-shape and may have unique roof lines, courtyards and more.

 Popularized in the Victorian era, Victorian-style houses were inspired by the intricacies of Gothic architecture and a public mindset that believed fashion and architecture should value beauty equally to function.
 Thus, the ornate trim and complex design of Victorian homes became a cultural norm; even lower-class families could afford Victorian-style trim on their homes thanks to the onset of the Industrial revolution.
 These homes were known as "Folk Victorian" homes.